11 easy tips for a fluffy sponge cake

 How to get even cakes

-The best way to get even cakes is to use a scale to calculate the weight of batter that should go into each pan.
+The best way to get even cakes is to use a scale to calculate the weight of the batter that should go into each pan.

 To do this, weigh the empty bowl before you begin.
 Once the batter has been made, weigh the batter and bowl together.
 Subtract the weight of the empty bowl to give you the weight of the cake batter.
 Divide this by the number of pans.
 Voila!
 That’s the weight of batter you need in each pan for nice and even cakes.